Al-Talaba SC: Stability and Asian prominence (1992–2001)

 After almost achieving a treble in the 1992–93 season, Al-Talaba were managed by Hussein Saeed in the first half of the 1993–94 season and Ayoub Odisho in the second; they finished in third place with 75 points.
-In the 1993 Iraqi Elite Cup, they came second in the Group One table behind Al-Quwa Al-Jawiya.
+In the 3rd Umm al-Ma'arik Championship, they came second in the Group One table behind Al-Quwa Al-Jawiya.
 In the semi-finals, Al-Talaba met Al-Zawra'a for the third time in a row and won 3–1.
-In the final, they faced Al-Quwa Al-Jawiya for the second time and defeated them 2–1 at the Al-Shaab Stadium, winning their second successive Iraqi Elite Cup under the management of Saeed.
+In the final, they faced Al-Quwa Al-Jawiya for the second time and defeated them 2–1 at the Al-Shaab Stadium, winning their second successive Umm al-Ma'arik Championship under the management of Saeed.
 In the 1993–94 Iraq FA Cup, Al-Talaba again faced Al-Zawra'a in the final but lost this time by a score of 1–0.
 In the 1994–95 Iraqi National League, Al-Talaba finished fourth with 106 points, one point behind Al-Quwa Al-Jawiya in second place and Najaf in third.
 In the last round, Al-Talaba faced Al-Zawra'a needing a win to finish second, but they lost 2–1.
-In the fourth edition of the Iraqi Elite Cup, Al-Talaba reached the final against Al-Quwa Al-Jawiya but lost 4–3 on penalties after a 0–0 draw.
+In the fourth edition of the Umm al-Ma'arik Championship, Al-Talaba reached the final against Al-Quwa Al-Jawiya but lost 4–3 on penalties after a 0–0 draw.